backdrop-contrib/samlauth/README.md

 user tries to log in.
 See the section on Debugging.

-If there is absolutely no unique non-changing value to set as Unique ID, you can take the username or email attribute - but please note that a new Drupal user will be created every time that username/email is changed on the IdP side.
+If there is absolutely no unique non-changing value to set as Unique ID, you can take the username or email attribute.
+However, please note that each time that username/email is changed on the IdP side, a new user gets created.
+Or depending on your configuratoin, the SAML user has the ability to log in as a different existing Drupal user, which poses a security risk.

 Other settings / checkboxes are hopefully self-explanatory.